 - The hike is open and exposed.
 Wear appropriate clothing, hats, sunglasses and sunscreen.

 - Mountain goat mothers can be aggressively protective of their kids.
+You don’t want to mess with mountain goats.

 - Encourage and motivate others, this is not an easy hike.